TEAC 3031 The Brain and Learning

 Coordinator Neil Pedley Opens in new window

 Description Interest in the relationship between the brain and how people learn is at an all-time high.
 Surprisingly, most theories of teaching and learning say little about the brain.
 In an age where 'brain-based' educational products are a multimillion-dollar industry, there is a need for students, parents, and anybody with an interest in education to have some basic knowledge of the brain.
-This unit is designed to provide students with a straightforward introduction into the limitations and possibilities of brain function, especially with respect to memory and learning.
-In addition, this unit also examines motivation, exceptional learners, and challenging groups.
+This subject is designed to provide students with a straightforward introduction into the limitations and possibilities of brain function, especially with respect to memory and learning.
+In addition, this subject also examines motivation, exceptional learners, and challenging groups.

 Discipline Teacher Education